Compound empowerment

 Compound empowerment refers to the way in which public infrastructure is used to radically increase the accumulation of private wealth.
-The term denotes how commonwealth—tax-supported resources such as public education, financial and legal infrastructure, etc.—is translated into private or corporate profit.
+The term denotes how commonwealth—tax-supported resources, such as public education, financial and legal infrastructure, are translated into private or corporate profit.
 While wealth might be generated in part by intangible or personal qualities such as intelligence or a strong work ethic, this wealth is compounded by empowering structures such as access to stable markets, consistent law enforcement, and the use of resources held in common, such as public roads.
-The greater the wealth of an individual or corporation, the more they use commonwealth in order to increase and sustain their earnings.
+The greater the wealth of an individual or corporation, the more they use commonwealth to increase and sustain their earnings.

 Private wealth and common wealth

 The concept of compound empowerment stresses the degree to which the acquisition of great private wealth depends upon common structures.
 For example, while a wealthy individual such as Bill Gates might owe his status as the world's richest man largely to his intelligence and innovation, his ability to earn and maintain his fortune was and is compounded by public resources held in common.
 According to theorists such as George Lakoff, the prominent cognitive linguist and founder of the non-partisan think tank the Rockridge Institute, Bill Gates "built his company with many employees educated in public schools and universities.
 Tax-funded research helped develop computer science and the Internet.
 Trade laws negotiated and enforced by the government protect his ability to sell his products abroad.
 These are but a few of the ways in which Mr. Gates' accumulation of wealth was empowered by the commonwealth and by taxation."

 The inextricability of private wealth and public resources was influentially formulated by the political philosopher John Rawls, who argued that wealth is arbitrary from a moral point of view, as those factors that enable the accumulation of wealth in society are largely contingent—that is, are the outcome of luck more than of morally relevant activity.